 Tuesday, March 09, 2010

-As a high school educator and a college coach, the skills necessary to recruit young minds toward the task at hand overlap nicely between my paying profession and my playing one.
-I work as support staff for an ESL department here in Madison, and in that capacity get to sit and observe many of the teachers at my school.
+As an educator and a college coach, the skills necessary to recruit young minds toward the task at hand overlap nicely between my paying profession and my playing one.
+I work as HS support staff, and in that capacity get to sit and observe many of the teachers at my school.
 I see how the good teachers engage their students in the process of learning, and watch as lessons become exercises in fun engagement.

 "You're trying my patience!
 I need you to blah blah!
 I need everyone to blah blah!
 I want this!
 I need that!
 I need I need I need I want I want I want!"

-She goes on and on, making these demands, that the students give her exactly what she wants whether she explained it well or not, as if by virtue of the existing power structure and her being the Teacher, all students are obliged and do exactly as she says or get layered with opprobrium.
-Let me make this clear: she fucking blows, and the entire class knows it.
+And on and on, a list of demands, that the students give exactly what they want (whether she explained it well or not is irrelevant), as if by virtue of the existing power structure and being the Teacher, all students are obliged and do exactly as Teacher says or get layered with condemnation.
+When a teacher can't keep their cool, the entire class knows it.

 So where's the Ultimate?
 I'm getting there.
-You see, this woman thinks that by virtue of her position she should be obeyed, so her interactions with the students rest on this pillar of her pedagogy.
-But what if, as the students are more than happy to demonstrate, they don't give a shit about what she says?
+You see, these types think that by virtue of their position they should be obeyed, so their interactions with the students rest on this pillar of their pedagogy.
+But what if, as the students are more than happy to demonstrate, they don't give a shit about what they say?
 What is going to motivate the students to want to improve then?

 At the beginning of the season I made what is, at face value, a very small semantic request.
 I asked the captains and officers that, whenever addressing the team, be it practice, huddle, or email, that we never use the singular first person.
 That we never begin with "I need..." or "I want you to..."
 The frame for what follows requires that the listener be vested in the speaker and his authority, and that they place their own wants and needs below those of the speaker.
 And that kinda works, sorta.
 HS students know they need to do their work, and players know they need to work out and practice, so to the extent that they know it necessary they'll follow along.
 But what if your goal is not to just have them do what is minimally required, but to inspire and motivate them to do their best, every time?